syntaxsour/devops-knowledge-portfolio/docs/cls3/Timeline.md

 Netscape Navigator was a proprietary web browser, and the original browser of the Netscape line, from versions 1 to 4.08, and 9.x.
 It was the flagship product of the Netscape Communications Corp and was the dominant web browser in terms of usage share in the 1990s.
 Initial release: 15 December 1994

+The QR code system was invented in 1994, at the Denso Wave automotive products company, in Japan.

 The Apache HTTP Server is a free and open-source cross-platform web server software, released under the terms of Apache License 2.0.
 Apache is developed and maintained by an open community of developers under the auspices of the Apache Software Foundation.
 Initial release: 1995